xformerfhs/VBAUtilities/README.md

 ## Internet

+### DirectoryEntry

+A simple record class used in the FTPClient.

 ### FTPClient

 A simple FTP client for VBA programs.
-It has the following public methods
+It has the following public methods.

 * Connect
 * Disconnect